 But the one liqueur they brought out of the cupboard that left the biggest impression on us, was Dropshot.

-She poured each of us a shot of this black liquid and told us to toss it back.
+She poured each of us a shot of this murky black liquid and told us to toss it back.
 We did, and it was an instant shock to our taste buds.
 Dropshot starts off salty, but quickly spreads across your tongue to give you a sweet black licorice flavour.
-It’s basically like liquified dropjes, those salted licorice candies that are so popular in Dutch circles.
+It’s basically like liquified dropjes, those double-salted licorice candies that are so popular in Dutch circles.
 Personally, I don’t mind black licorice but I really can’t stomach the super-salted varieties.

 After we left our friend’s place, we checked out a few liquor stores and found some Dropshot to bring home to Canada.
 We’ve had this bottle since 2012, and have been sipping it ever so slowly because it’s quite unique, I don’t know of anything like it here in Canada.